The Liberty Scarf

 In the midst of a seemingly endless war, a scarf connects three women in the cold winter of 1917 . . .

-London: As an ambitious scarf maker, Iris Braxton spends her days surrounded by color and luxury not often seen during the dark days of war that promised to be over by Christmas.
-That promise has come and gone for three years with still no end in sight and her days continue in a monotony of rations and threads while she spins a dream of becoming Liberty's first female pattern designer.
+London: As an ambitious scarf maker, Iris Braxton spends her days surrounded by color and luxury not often seen during the dark days of war that were promised to be over by Christmas.
+That promise has come and gone for three years with still no end in sight, and her days continue in a monotony of rations and threads while she spins a dream of becoming Liberty's first female pattern designer.
 She hasn't the time or interest in rakish soldiers, but the temporarily-on-leave Captain Rex Conrad is persistent--and before long his charm wins her over.
-But war is cruel and all too soon Conrad leaves once more for the Front, but not before vowing to meet again in Strasbourg, France, the most magical of Christmas cities.
+But war is cruel, and, all too soon, Conrad leaves once more for the Front, but not before vowing to meet again in Strasbourg, France, the most magical of Christmas cities.
 Iris begins stitching small messages into each of the scarves she makes in hopes that one will find a way into Rex's hands to let him know she's thinking of him.
 And when she receives word that he's wounded in Strasbourg, she rushes to his side.
 Along the way, she passes a woman wearing one of her scarves . . .

 Maine: Geneviève Tremblay, a French-Canadian immigrant, is a telephone operator living in Lewiston, Maine.
 Her beau is a member of a prominent family who has helped to Americanize her in a community often unfriendly to Canadians.
 As part of this effort, she enlists in the US Army Signal Corps to serve as a bi-lingual operator.
 Along the way, she meets a French officer who makes her question whether losing her identity is too heavy a price for acceptance.

-Belgium: Clara Janssens, a Flemish Nurse, and Roman Allaire, an Alsatian violinist, connect in a Brussels palace-turned-hospital far beyond their routine provincial and countryside lives—and the expectations in those towns.
+Belgium: Clara Janssens, a Flemish Nurse, and Roman Allaire, an Alsatian violinist, connect in a Brussels palace-turned-hospital far beyond their routine provincial and countryside lives--and the expectations in those towns.
 Their love of music creates a spark between them, but the destruction of battle and the transient nature of their relationship threatens the bond they have built.
 Still, the appearance of a kind stranger and the unexpected gift of a treasured scarf bind them long beyond their stolen moments and offer them a future brighter than they could have even hoped.

 Available Editions